real-eren/aoc-2022-day6/README.md

 Here, similar to `dap`, using the `znver4` target-cpu leads to a regression on the 7700x.
 Put another way, giving more information to the compiler produced worse code.
 ![barchart benny_x2 target-cpu](./data/plots/Effect_of_target-cpu_on_benny_x2.svg)
-Here's the asm for the hot loop
+Here's the asm for the hot loop with `-Ctarget-cpu=znver4`
 ```asm
 .LBB83_11:
 	movzx edx, byte ptr [rdi + r15]